FatimasCoding2020/Hearthlight/README.md

 Hearthlight focuses on **mood, polish, and immersion**, using animation and sound to create an emotionally engaging digital space.

+> Built during the Code Institute December Festive Frontend Hackathon, under time constraints, with a strong focus on immersive UX and performance.
 ---

 ## User Stories